ishan-walia/ecoaware-ai-app/README.md

-# ecoaware-ai-app
+# 🌱 EcoAware AI App

-EcoAware AI is a domain-specific generative AI application designed to promote environmental awareness through chatbot interaction, waste detection, and AI-generated campaigns.
+EcoAware AI is a domain-specific Generative AI mobile application designed to promote environmental awareness using intelligent features like AI chatbot, waste detection, and campaign generation.

+---